Ram-Man is the lovable buffoon and heroic warrior type. He appeared in the 1983-1984 He-man and the Masters of the Universe animated TV series.

 - Jumping is commonly used when making a Charging attack.

 - During a Charging attack, Ram-Man takes no damage from his attack as long as he deals RAPs equaling 1/2 target’s RV.

 Accuracy (Charging attack): 07, Acrobatics (Dodging, Gymnastics): 03, Gadgetry*: 03, Vehicles (Air, Land): 03

 Bonuses and Limitations:

-Accuracy is Minimal Marginal (2 HPs).
+Accuracy is Minimal Marginal (2 HPs) when ramming living targets.

 He-Man (High), Man-E-Faces (High), Stratos (High).

 ARMOR [BODY 13, Blunting: 03, Enhance (RV): 03 (cap 10), Enhance is Partial and may be bypassed with at Trick Shot, MPR (his armor restricts all head movement)].